garystafford/spring-music-docker/README.md

 ```

 ### Docker
+Docker Machine provisions a single VirtualBox VM to host the project’s containers.
+VirtualBox provides a quick and easy solution that can be run locally for initial development and testing of the application.

+Next, the Docker data volume and project-specific Docker bridge network are built.

-Docker Compose, using the project's Dockerfiles, pulls base Docker images for NGINX, Tomcat, ELK, and MongoDB, from Docker Hub.
-Project-specific Docker images are then built, using the Dockerfiles, for NGINX, Tomcat, and MongoDB, based on the base images.
+Next, using the project’s individual Dockerfiles, Docker Compose pulls base Docker images from Docker Hub for NGINX, Tomcat, ELK, and MongoDB.
+Project-specific Docker images are then built for NGINX, Tomcat, and MongoDB.
 While constructing the project-specific Docker images for NGINX and Tomcat, the latest Spring Music build artifacts are pulled and installed into the corresponding Docker images.

 For example, the abridged NGINX `Dockerfile` looks like:
 ```text